UmSenhorQualquer/d-track/README.md

 # d-track

-Software to track a dolphin on a pool-
+Software to track a dolphin on a pool.

 Documentation at [Read the Docs](https://d-tracker.readthedocs.io).